-The store, that has mirror-filled, gold and white dining rooms, was founded by Swiss bakers, that dreamed to open another shop in America, but left in Genoa, because they literally missed their boat for the for the New World.
+The store, which has mirror-filled, gold, and white dining rooms, was founded by Swiss bakers, that dreamed to open another shop in America, but left in Genoa because they literally missed their boat for the New World.

 Antica Bottega “Drogheria Torielli”

 We suggest you have a stop in Via San Bernardo, a Genoese medieval alley, that hosts the old shop “Drogheria Torielli”.